tensorbored/app-rag-qa/README.md

 # RAG Document Question & Answer App

 ## Description
-This Streamlit app is designed to provide users with answers to their questions based on uploaded pdf document using RAG (Retrieval Augmented Generation) approach.
+This Streamlit app is designed to provide users with answers to their questions based on uploaded pdf/url using RAG (Retrieval Augmented Generation) approach.

 ## Screenshots
 ![img.png](imgs/rag-qa-app-screenshot.png)